 Head straight for the Pilsen neighborhood: a veritable treasure trove of groovy goodness.
 Once you've reached Tack Room, you won't need a car until closing time — everything you need tonight is housed in one massive historic building.
 Kick off the evening of live Chicago music with a locally brewed IPA while the house pianist tickles the ivories.

-Within restaurant Dusek's next door, amble down into Punch House for one of its fruity, flowery bowl drinks.
-This is also one of the few places in town where you can have fondue for dinner while resident DJs warm up the beats.
+Within the next door restaurant Dusek's Board and Beer, you can amble down into the basement lounge Punch House for one of its fruity, flowery bowl drinks.
+This is also one of the few places in town where you can have fondue for dinner while resident Chicago DJs warm up the beats.

-Amid the funky boutiques and independent art galleries, you'll find a full menu of "licorice pizza."
+Amid the funky Chicago boutiques and independent art galleries, you'll find a full menu of "licorice pizza."
 Reckless Records is known for a consistent mainstream selection at reasonable prices.
 Dusty Groove is known for obscure imports and basement treasures, with a deep inventory of jazz, hip hop, Afrobeat and Latin.
 Not sure what you're looking for?
 Hit up a friendly Shuga Records staffer for a tour of the stacks.

-Tonight you're off to Lincoln Park, where the blues are just a little bit bluer.
+Tonight you're off to Lincoln Park, where the Chicago blues are just a little bit bluer.
 Start with a Dutch-Indonesian gourmet dinner at de Quay, a flavorful culture clash.
-Then take your pick of authentic blues bars and juke joints that are mainstays of the city's music landscape.
+Then take your pick of authentic Chicago blues bars and juke joints that are mainstays of the city's music landscape.

 for straight-ahead bluesmen with serious guitar chops.
-Continue your grand tour at modern, mid-sized venue Lincoln Hall.
+Continue your grand tour at modern, mid-sized Chicago music venue Lincoln Hall